prebid/prebid.github.io/prebid-mobile/adops-line-item-setup-adform.md

 ```

 - Select what size ads this 3rd party banner will let through (3).
-- Enter URL of the website on which header bidding is being implemented (4).
+- Enter URL of the website on which Header Bidding is being implemented (4).
 It will be used as a default setting.

 {: .pb-med-img :}
   ![Adform Create a Banner]({{site.github.url}}/assets/images/prebid-mobile/adops-line-item-setup-adform/adform7.png "Example Create a Banner")